-Doha Finance may be subject to the Cayman Islands Money Laundering Regulations (2020 Revision) ("Regulations").
+Doha Finance may be subject to the Anti-Money Laundering Regulations (As Revised) of the Cayman Islands (together with The Guidance Notes on the Prevention and Detection of Money Laundering, Terrorist Financing and Proliferation Financing in the Cayman Islands (or equivalent legislation and guidance, as applicable), and each as amended and revised from time to time ("Regulations").
 The Regulations apply to anyone conducting "relevant financial business" in or from the Cayman Islands intending to form a business relationship or carry out a one-off transaction.
-In addition, if any person resident in the Cayman Islands knows or suspects, or has reasonable grounds for knowing or suspecting that another person is engaged in criminal conduct, or is involved with terrorism or terrorist property, and the information for that knowledge or suspicion came to their attention in the course of business in the regulated sector, or other trade, profession, business or employment, the person will be required to report such knowledge or suspicion to (i) the Financial Reporting Authority of the Cayman Islands ("FRA"), pursuant to the Proceeds of Crime Act (as revised) of the Cayman Islands ("PCL"), if the disclosure relates to criminal conduct or money laundering, or (ii) a police officer of the rank of constable or higher, or the FRA, pursuant to the Terrorism Act (as revised) of the Cayman Islands, if the disclosure relates to involvement with terrorism or terrorist financing and property.
-If Doha Finance were determined by the Cayman Islands authorities to be in violation of the PCL, the Terrorism Law or Regulations, Doha Finance could be subject to substantial criminal penalties.
+In addition, if any person resident in the Cayman Islands knows or suspects, or has reasonable grounds for knowing or suspecting that another person is engaged in criminal conduct, or is involved with terrorism or terrorist property, and the information for that knowledge or suspicion came to their attention in the course of business in the regulated sector, or other trade, profession, business or employment, the person will be required to report such knowledge or suspicion to (i) the Financial Reporting Authority of the Cayman Islands ("FRA"), pursuant to the Proceeds of Crime Act (As Revised) of the Cayman Islands ("PCA"), if the disclosure relates to criminal conduct or money laundering, or (ii) a police officer of the rank of constable or higher, or the FRA, pursuant to the Terrorism Act (As Revised) of the Cayman Islands (the "Terrorism Act", if the disclosure relates to involvement with terrorism or terrorist financing and property.
+If Doha Finance were determined by the Cayman Islands authorities to be in violation of the PCA, the Terrorism Act or Regulations, Doha Finance could be subject to substantial criminal penalties.
 Doha Finance may be subject to similar restrictions in other jurisdictions.
 Such a violation could materially adversely affect the timing and amount of payments by Doha Finance to the holders of the Notes.